Computer-Aided-Validation-Laboratory/pyvale/docs/source/dev_guide.rst

 ---------------------------------
 Here are some guiding principles we have used when building ``pyvale``:

-- Scientists and engineers want a python interface (preferably a GUI), they will not build code from source and want to work on the OS of their choice:
+- Scientists and engineers want a python interface (preferably a GUI), they will not want to build code from source and they want to work on the OS of their choice:
     - Installation should be as simple as ``pip install pyvale`` and work across all platforms.
     - Write computationally demanding algorithms in lower level languages like Cython, C/C++ but provide a python interface.